 It is taught among us that private absolution should be preserved and not become obsolete.
 However, it is not essential to list all transgressions and sins in confession, as this is impossible.
 “Who can see his blunders?” as referenced in Psalm 19:12.

-We should preserve private church confession in the church since it allows consciences tormented and crushed by the terrors of sin to lay themselves naked and receive consolation that public preaching cannot provide.
+We should preserve private church confession since it allows consciences tormented and crushed by the terrors of sin to lay themselves naked and receive consolation that public preaching cannot provide.
 We wish to open church confession as a port of call and shelter for people whose consciences the devil has entangled in his snares and whom he has bewitched and tormented in such a way that they cannot free or extract themselves and feel and see nothing but death.
 For there is no greater suffering in this life than the aches and perplexities of a heart devoid of direction and peace (Luther's Works 6:297–298 AE).

 For this reason, I hold high regard for private church confession, because the word and absolution are spoken privately and individually to each believer for the forgiveness of his sins, and he may have recourse to it as often as he desires for this forgiveness, as well as for comfort, counsel, and guidance.